nickthetj/AircraftCrashAnalysis/README.md

 ## Key Statistics & Analysis

-After thorough analysis and cleaning of the raw data, we developed a "Severity Ratio" to evaluate the overall risk of each aircraft make and model.
-We arrived at the "Severity Ratio" by aggregating the different injury severity categories and assigning different weights to each category based on said injury severity.
+After thorough analysis and cleaning of the raw data, we developed a "Severity Score" to evaluate the overall risk of each aircraft make and model.
+We arrived at the "Severity Score" by aggregating the different injury severity categories and assigning different weights to each category based on said injury severity.

 ## Recommendations - Commerical Use

-The bar graphs below demonstrate both the Average Severity Score (height of each bar) for each commercial airplane make (Bar Graph #1) and each model of that make (Bar Graph #2) as well as the corresponding sample size for each make and model, represented by the width of the bars.
-The wider the bar the larger the sample of data points, and the larger the sample of data the more significant the Average Severity Score becomes.
-It is then apparent based on these two variables that we recommend investing in the Boeing _____ for commercial use.
+The bar graphs below demonstrate:
+- The Average Severity Score (height of each bar), for each commercial airplane make (Bar Graph #1) and each model of that make (Bar Graph #2) as well as the corresponding sample size for each make and model, represented by the width of the bars.
+- The wider the bar the larger the sample of data points, and the larger the sample of data the more significant the Average Severity Score becomes.
+It is then apparent based on these two variables that we recommend investing in the Boeing 737 & 777 for commercial use.

+![img]

 ## Recommendations - Private Use

-The bar graphs below demonstrate both the Average Severity Score (height of each bar) for each private airplane make (Bar Graph #1) and each model of that make (Bar Graph #2) as well as the corresponding sample size for each make and model, represented by the width of the bars.
-The wider the bar the larger the sample of data points, the larger the sample of data the more significant the Average Severity Score becomes.
-It is then apparent based on these two variables that we recommend investing in the Cessna _____ and Maule for commercial use.
+The bar graphs below demonstrate:
+- The Average Severity Score (height of each bar) for each private airplane make (Bar Graph #1) and each model of that make (Bar Graph #2) as well as the corresponding sample size for each make and model, represented by the width of the bars.
+- The wider the bar the larger the sample of data points, and the larger the sample of data the more significant the Average Severity Score becomes.
+It is then apparent based on these two variables that we recommend investing in the Cessna 185 & 172 and Maule for commercial use.

+![img]

 ## Conclusion